evandynh/wormy_project1/README.md

 - If you run into Wormy's tail or the boundary's of the board, you lose.
 - Your time will display as a personal best once you have completed the level.

-Aside from that, enjoy the game!
+Aside from that, enjoy!

+##Install Instructions
+- Clone the Repo
+- Click on GitPages link to open the game in your browser.

+<br></br>

 [TRELLO:  User Stories](https://trello.com/b/OAbeld43/project-1-wormy)